Norman Conquest: Last resistance

 William faced difficulties in his continental possessions in 1071, but in 1072 he returned to England and marched north to confront King Malcolm III of Scotland.
 This campaign, which included a land army supported by a fleet, resulted in the Treaty of Abernethy in which Malcolm expelled Edgar the Ætheling from Scotland and agreed to some degree of subordination to William.
-The exact status of this subordination was unclear – the treaty merely stated that Malcolm became William's man.
+The status of this subordination was unclear – the treaty merely stated that Malcolm became William's man.
 Whether this meant only for Cumbria and Lothian or for the whole Scottish kingdom was left ambiguous.

 In 1075, during William's absence, Ralph de Gael, the Earl of Norfolk, and Roger de Breteuil the Earl of Hereford, conspired to overthrow him in the Revolt of the Earls.
-The exact reason for the rebellion is unclear, but it was launched at the wedding of Ralph to a relative of Roger's, held at Exning.
-Another earl, Waltheof, despite being one of William's favourites, was also involved, and some Breton lords were ready to offer support.
+The reason for the rebellion is unclear, but it was launched at the wedding of Ralph to a relative of Roger's, held at Exning.
+Earl Waltheof, despite being one of William's favourites, was also involved, and some Breton lords were ready to offer support.
 Ralph also requested Danish aid.
 William remained in Normandy while his men in England subdued the revolt.
 Roger was unable to leave his stronghold in Herefordshire because of efforts by Wulfstan, the Bishop of Worcester, and Æthelwig, the Abbot of Evesham.
 Ralph was bottled up in Norwich Castle by the combined efforts of Odo of Bayeux, Geoffrey of Coutances, Richard fitzGilbert, and William de Warenne.
 Norwich was besieged and surrendered, and Ralph went into exile.
-Meanwhile, the Danish king's brother, Cnut, had finally arrived in England with a fleet of 200 ships, but he was too late as Norwich had already surrendered.
+Meanwhile, Sweyn II's brother Cnut arrived in England with a fleet of 200 ships, but he was too late as Norwich had already surrendered.
 The Danes then raided along the coast before returning home.
 William did not return to England until later in 1075, to deal with the Danish threat and the aftermath of the rebellion, celebrating Christmas at Winchester.
-Roger and Waltheof were kept in prison, where Waltheof was executed in May 1076.
+Roger and Waltheof were kept in prison where Waltheof was executed in May 1076.
 By that time William had returned to the continent, where Ralph was continuing the rebellion from Brittany.